Skip to content

 cd aws-otel-community/sample-apps/go-sample-app

-Building container image
+Building and publishing the container image

 docker build -t go-sample-app .